-25 Byamungu was already in communication with the Burundian rebel groups of the FNL and FRONABU to help facilitate his flight, according to several FNL officers in Uvira territory.
+&lt;sup>25 Byamungu was already in communication with the Burundian rebel groups of the FNL and the Burundian National Front (FRONABU) to help facilitate his flight, according to several FNL officers in Uvira territory.

-G. Ex- FARDC Colonel Innocent Kaina
+H. Former FARDC Colonel Innocent Kaina

-47. Senior FARDC officers told the Group that upon his desertion in Rutshuru territory in early April 2012, Colonel Innocent Kaina had sought to take control of the border town of Bunagana and proceed to establish a base at Runyoni.
+47. Senior FARDC officers told the Group that upon his desertion in Rutshuru territory in early April 2012, Col. Innocent Kaina had sought to take control of the border town of Bunagana and proceed to establish a base at Runyoni.
 However, upon taking Bunagana on 8 April 2012, Kaina and his 80 troops were dislodged on the same day.
 Ex-CNDP and FARDC officers, local politicians, as well as a surrendered mutineer told the Group that Kaina subsequently crossed the border into Rwanda to escape pursuit from the FARDC.
-The same sources also confirmed that after spending ten days in Rwanda, Kaina returned to join the mutineers in Masisi (see paragraph 82 of interim report).
+The same sources also confirmed that after spending 10 days in Rwanda, Kaina returned to join the mutineers in Masisi (see S/2012/348, para.
+82).